Everybody loves winning a prize, right?

 Whether it’s free donuts at a local coffee shop or an all-inclusive trip to Aruba, winning just makes us feel good, period.

-It’s no surprise, then, that doing promotional giveaways and contests is a great way to enhance your customers’ experience and relationship with your brand.
-The winners of your contests will almost certainly feel a stronger connection with your business in the future.
+It’s no surprise, then, that promotional giveaways and contests are great ways to enhance your customers’ experience and relationship with your brand.
+Contest winners will almost certainly feel a stronger connection with your business in the future.

-This isn’t to say promotional winners are the only people who’ll feel this stronger connection.
-In fact, everyone who enters your contest or signs up for your giveaway could potentially have an enjoyable experience – even if they don’t end up winning anything at all.
+This isn’t to say promotional winners are the only people who can feel this stronger connection.
+Everyone who enters your contest or giveaway could potentially have an enjoyable experience — even if they don’t end up winning anything at all.

 This all depends on your ability to create a contest or giveaway that’s fun, engaging, and memorable.

-Modern consumers are familiar with the more traditional (i.e. “run-of-the-mill”) branded contests and giveaways that companies usually run.
-If a giveaway merely instructs customers to “click here for a chance to win a free iPad,” it’ll have minimal effect on their relationship with your brand.
+Today’s consumers are familiar with the more traditional (i.e. “run-of-the-mill”) branded contests companies usually run.
+If a giveaway just instructs customers to “Click Here for a Chance to Win a Free iPad,” it’ll have minimal effect on their relationship with your brand.

 (Heck, even the person who wins the iPad likely won’t care all that much where it came from – they’ll just be happy they won a free iPad.)